EchNet/hexx/DEMO.md

 	Deployed
 	Optional grid.
 With on/off button.
 	Use require.js to modularize.

-NEXT:
 	Background image on board.
 	Configurable shape.
 	Countable palette items.

+NEXT:
-	Double-click to clear hex (and return to sender) - but how to reconcile this with constraints?

-	Ability to save the board (offering persistence between page loads)
+	Double-click to clear hex (and return to sender) Ability to save the board (offering persistence between page loads) Ability to save various boards by name

-	Ability to save various boards.
+        Ability to browse/search boards
+        Authentic

+BUGS:
+    Cursor for palette entry stays pointer even if entry is not draggable.